 At last!
 The veil has been lifted on Barbie’s emotional distress and Ken’s genuine sexual interests.
 In her photographic series In the Dollhouse, Vancouver-based artist Dina Goldstein chronicles the unhappy marriage of the two most iconic, played-with, and, some would say, socially problematic dolls ever designed.
 Through her ten-part story, she peeks into the private life of the couple, dismantling the sacred aura surrounding these symbols of our popular visual culture.

-It is with the possibility and implications of subverting “sedimented” gender behaviour that Goldstein is primarily concerned in the Dollhouse.
-Surprisingly (and, hilariously) enough, what we see is a genderqueer Ken reading The Oprah Magazine, wearing Barbie’s stilettos, and leg shaving in the bath.
+It is with the possibility and implications of subverting “sedimented” gender behaviour that Goldstein is primarily concerned with In the Dollhouse.
+Surprisingly (and, hilariously) enough, what we see is a genderqueer Ken reading the Oprah Magazine, wearing Barbie’s stilettos, and leg shaving in the bath.
 Devastated by the news of her husband’s gay affair, we later find Barbie shifting to a boyish appearance by cutting her iconic hair and putting on a suit and tie.

 Dina Goldstein, e-mail to the artist, March 18, 2013.